 Neither of these methods can be used to configure connections in applications like Forklift or FileZilla.
-These and other file transfer applications typically use SFTP (SSH File Transfer Protocol) to transfer files to and from the client and server.
+These and other file transfer applications typically use SFTP to transfer files to and from the client and server.
 Using SFTP, an encrypted SSH connection is first established by the client to the server.
-Files are then transferred using FTP (File Transfer Protocol) over the SSH connection.
+Files are then transferred using FTP over the SSH connection.

 The private key is stored in an identity file on the host.
 For macOS, this identity file is

-/var/root/Library/Application\ Support/multipassd/ssh-keys/id_rsa and is created along with the private key when Multipass is installed.
-The corresponding public key is written to
+/var/root/Library/Application Support/multipassd/ssh-keys/id_rsa1 and is created when Multipass is installed.
+The corresponding public key is included in the vendor-data that Multipass gives to

 /root/.ssh/authorized_keys on the guest instance.